 How to Use Viking Crepe Pan

 The shape of this pan is what makes it so unique.
 The crepe pan that most people are use to resembles that of a traditional skillet.
 However, Viking Crepe Pan dome like shape is designed to be dipped into the batter.
 To use this pan, what you would do is heat up the pan on a stove top.
 Once its brought up to temperature.
 You will dip the pan upside down into a plate of batter.
-Because of the residual heat of the pan, this will cause the batter to solidify and you will have instant crepe.
+After one second, flip the pan up right.
+Finish cooking the crepe on the stove if necessary.

 This is a very interesting and novel way of doing it, I wonder why it isn’t as popular.
 It certainty takes less skills and effort than the traditional way of making it.
 You dont have to worry about swirling the batter through the pan.
 Nor would you have to use that Wooden Spreader to spread it.